Disease Guide ·Bladder Stones ·2026

 Breed-Specific Exclusions

-Some insurers flag bladder stones in predisposed breeds like Dalmatians as a hereditary condition with limited or no coverage.
-Other policies cover hereditary conditions but with extended waiting periods.
-If you own a high-risk breed, verify bladder stone coverage specifically before enrolling.
+Some insurers flag stones in predisposed breeds like Dalmatians as hereditary with limited/no coverage.
+Others cover hereditary conditions with extended waiting periods.
+High-risk breed owners should verify coverage before enrolling.

 🇺🇸 US Pet Insurance Guide